yaleh/chatgpt-vscode/README.md

 <img src="examples/refactor.png" alt="chatGPT explaining selected code"/>

 You can select some code in the editor, right click on it and choose one of the following **shortcuts** from the context menu:
-#### Commands:
+#### Commands

+The following commands are available:

-- `Ask ChatGPT`: will provide a prompt for you to enter any query
+* Ask ChatGPT: This command will provide a prompt for you to enter any query.
-- `ChatGPT: Explain selection`: will explain what the selected code does
+* ChatGPT: Explain selection: This command will explain what the selected code does.
-- `ChatGPT: Refactor selection`: will try to refactor the selected code
+* ChatGPT: Refactor selection: This command will attempt to refactor the selected code.
-- `ChatGPT: Find problems`: looks for problems/errors in the selected code, fixes and explains them
+* ChatGPT: Find problems: This command will look for problems/errors in the selected code, fix them, and provide an explanation.
-- `ChatGPT: Optimize selection`: tries to optimize the selected code
+* ChatGPT: Optimize selection: This command will attempt to optimize the selected code.
+* ChatGPT: Complete code: This command will complete the code according to the last comments of the selection.

 `Ask ChatGPT` is also available when nothing is selected.
 For the other four commands, you can **customize the exact prompt** that will be sent to the AI by editing the extension settings in VSCode Preferences.